According to Merriam Webster Dictionary:

 In the end, you will have a bigger appreciation for your effort rather than the outcome.
 Outcomes may not always work out, but if you can recognize that you have done the best you can, then you will have more appreciation for your effort.

 Burnout is the feelings of emotional, physical and mental exhaustion due to prolonged period of stress.
 Stress is not always bad, it keeps us on our toes and helps us work quickly to navigate through difficulties like pushing through a workout or finishing a twenty-page paper.
 But burnout happens when we are continuously experiencing stress, like an increasing exponential graph, until we crash from exhaustion.

 How to recognize that you are falling into the trap?

 Overachievers are more prone to burnout because of the constant demand that they put themselves through, it may also be their bosses, coworkers, group partners.
 We can fall into this trap when we are pushing ourselves to fulfill our high expectations, doing things that are not expected of us but we get into our heads and believe that everyone is on our case if we don’t complete what we’ve set out to do.
 We then put ourselves into stressful situations, paired with an endless list of demands and the negative self-talk that eventually lead to us crashing and burning.

 Overachievers are highly motivated individuals, we are valuable assets to everyone around them.
 It may be difficult at times for us to take a step back from our work and be better a life balance.
-That life balance requires self-discipline, as much discipline as it took for us to push through our work and since we are so good at discipline and holding ourselves accountable, we should also hold ourselves accountable to being our biggest cheerleaders and preventing burnouts.
+But friend, from one overchiever to another, life balance requires self-discipline, as much discipline as it took for us to push through our work and since we are so good at discipline and holding ourselves accountable, we should also hold ourselves accountable to being our biggest cheerleaders and preventing burnouts.